lwr20/calico-k8s-cluster/gce/policy-scale-test/README.md

 This "demo" is actually a simple scale test for the Calico policy agent (current testing caseydavenport/k8s-policy-agent:latest).

-Create a cluster using `make cluster`.
+Create a cluster using `make gce-create`.

-To set up the demo, run 'demos/policy-scale-test/start.sh' on the `k8s-master` machine.
+To set up the demo, run './start.sh'.
 ```
-vagrant ssh k8s-master
-cd demos/policy-scale-test
 ./start.sh
 ```